-Definition: An isomeric state is defined as a long-lived energy state, where long-lived is, generally, accepted as having a measurable half-life (i.e., greater than ~105 sec).
-The term isomeric states refers to the ground and all known metastable states.
+Definition: An isomeric state is defined as a long-lived energy state, where long-lived is, generally, accepted as having a measurable half-life greater than ~ 0.1 sec.

-For practical applications, a metastable state is defined in EXFOR as an energy state having a half-life of the order of 0.1 milliseconds or longer.
+A metastable state is an excited state having a half-life of the order of 0.1 seconds or longer.
+The term 'isomeric states' refers to the ground and all known metastable states.